Updated

 Note that the law does not require any specific action to be pending on the date the bribe is received.
 The bribe just has to be given to affect any future case or decision.3

-- the defendant did not act with a criminal intent.
+- you did not act with criminal intent.

-- the defendant was arrested following a coerced confession.
+- you were arrested following a coerced confession.

-Recall that a person is only guilty under these laws if he/she acted with a corrupt intent to influence an officer’s decision.
-This means a defendant can always raise the defense that he/she did not act with this intent.
+Recall that you are only guilty under these laws if you acted with a corrupt intent to influence an officer’s decision.
+This means you can always raise the defense that you did not act with this intent.

-Entrapment is a legal defense that says a person only committed a crime because law enforcement lured or coaxed him/her to do so.
-The defense works provided that the accused shows he/she only committed the crime because of the entrapment.
+Entrapment is a legal defense that says you only committed a crime because law enforcement lured or coaxed you to do so.
+The defense works provided that you show you only committed the crime because of the entrapment.

 California law states that police may not use overbearing measures to coerce a confession.

-If a party can show that the police coerced him/her into a confession, then:
+If you can show that the police coerced you into a confession, then:

 - the judge may exclude the confession from evidence, or